 For over 55 years, we have been a global leader in the manufacturing and distribution of safety and survivability equipment for first responders.
 Our equipment provides critical protection to allow its users to safely and securely perform their duties and protect those around them in hazardous or life-threatening situations.
 Through our dedication to superior quality, we establish a direct covenant with end users that our products will perform and keep them safe when they are most needed.
 We sell a wide range of products including body armor, explosive ordnance disposal equipment and duty gear through both direct and indirect channels.
 In addition, through our owned distribution, we serve as a one-stop shop for first responders providing equipment we manufacture as well as third-party products including uniforms, optics, boots, firearms and ammunition.
 The majority of our diversified product offering is governed by rigorous safety standards and regulations.
-Demand for our products is driven by technological advancement as well as recurring modernization and replacement cycles for the equipment to maintain its efficiency, effective performance and regulatory compliance.
+Demand for our products is driven by technological advancement as well as recurring modernization and reglacement cycles for the equipment to maintain its efficiency, effective performance and regulatory compliance.

 As discussed below, we believe we have established leading market positions across our product portfolio through high-quality standards, innovation and a direct connection to the end users, including being a leading provider of explosive ordnance disposal technician equipment globally as well as a leading provider of safety holsters and a top provider of soft body armor for first responders in the U.S. We service the ever-changing needs of our end users by investing in research and development for new product innovation and technical advancements that continually raise the standards for safety and survivability equipment in the first responder market.
-Our target end user base includes domestic and international first responders such as state and local law enforcement, fire and rescue, explosive ordnance disposal technicians, emergency medical technicians ("EMT"), fishing and wildlife enforcement and departments of corrections, as well as federal agencies including the U.S. Department of State ("DoS"), U.S. Department of Defense ("DoD"), U.S. Department of Interior ("DoI"), U.S. Department of Justice ("DoJ"), U.S. Department of Homeland Security ("DHS"), U.S. Department of Corrections ("DoC") and numerous foreign government agencies in over 104 countries.
+Our target end user base includes domestic and international first responders such as state and local law enforcement, fire and rescue, explosive ordnance disposal technicians, emergency medical technicians ("EMT"), fishing and wildlife enforcement and departments of corrections, as well as federal agencies including the U.S. Department of Justice ("DoS"), U.S. Department of Defense ("DoD"), U.S. Department of Corrections ("DoC") and numerous foreign government agencies in over 104 countries.